 Small businesses are the backbone of America’s economy, no question about it.
 The numbers speak for themselves: 29 million = Number of small businesses in the US; 500 million = Number of patents filed annually in the US; 50% = Half of the private sector is employed by small businesses.

-All it takes is one unique business idea and you could be there too.
+All it takes is one unique business idea (and sometimes a little money in a savings account to get started) and you could be there too.
 But coming up with an idea is the very thing that keeps a lot of people from moving forward at all.